Ap4uuk/FoundryX-Mod/Permissions_README_EN.md

 1. Grant broad access to groups using wildcards like `foundryx.command.player.*`, then remove sensitive nodes with explicit negatives.
 2. Separate moderation teams (mutes/bans) from build teams (teleports/world edits) by crafting group-specific bundles.
 3. Audit LuckPerms inheritance to ensure manual-grant commands remain available after installing the plugin.
+4. Include `foundryx.command.storage.migrate` and `foundryx.command.tab.reload` in senior staff groups if you delegate data exports or interface refreshes.